redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ### Deleting a Person

-Deletion, my favorite!
+Deletion—my favorite!
 Remember kids, deletion is 100% compression.
 The route that deletes is just as straightforward as the one that reads, just more destructive:

 ```javascript
 router.delete('/:id', async (req, res) => {